 It is not uncommon for a sales team to run into occasional unanticipated challenges.
 Considering the times in which we live, sales leaders cannot plan for every eventuality.
 On the other hand, if your team is often choked with unforeseen events, you may want to develop stronger early warning systems.
 The best sales leaders know that being successful is closely related to securing timely information about circumstances that can affect their performance.
 Having an early warning system is more than just looking ahead, your team must be ready to respond quickly and with flexibility to the changes in the environment.

 A team that lacks foresight often miscalculates the impact of external and internal changes.
 The team members may see a variety of potential problems in an impending merger but never consider the growth opportunities that will accompany the change.
 They are obsessed with threats and miss to see the opportunities.
 And opportunities don’t lie dormant; they are frequently gobbled up by your competitors, who may be adept at profiting from team’s lack of foresight or preparedness.

-Depending upon your team’s position about the agility of response and adjustability, they can be classified as Happy, Jumping Jack, Let’s do it or Platformax.
+Depending upon your team’s position on response speed and overall agility, itcan be classified as Happy, Jumping Jack, Let’s do it or Platformax.